-Gavin King leads the Ceylon project at Red Hat.
-Gavin is the creator of Hibernate, a popular object/relational persistence solution for Java, and the Seam Framework, an application framework for enterprise Java.
-He's contributed to the Java Community Process as JBoss and then Red Hat representative for the EJB and JPA specifications and as lead of the CDI specification.
+Gavin King is a Distinguished Engineer at Red Hat.
+He is the creator of Hibernate, a popular object/relational persistence solution for Java, the Ceylon programming language, and the Seam Framework, an application framework for enterprise Java.
+He's contributed to the Java Community Process as JBoss and then Red Hat representative for the EJB and JPA specifications and as spec lead and author of the CDI specification.

 To celebrate the recent release of Ceylon 1.0, we're putting on a one-day free conference in Paris on Friday, January 24.